Artoriuz/RV32I-SC/README.md

 - Requires 5 clock cycles to complete any instruction.
 - Not designed with multiple RISC-V harts in mind, the memory model is relaxed.
 - FENCE, FENCE.I and CSR instructions are not implemented.
-- Unimplemented instructions (including extensions) will be executed a NOPs.
+- Unimplemented instructions (including extensions) will be executed as NOPs.

 ## Developer Guide
 - The repository contains a Quartus II 13.0sp1 project file.